André Charles Biéler: Early years

-During World War I (1914–18) Biéler joined the Princess Patricia's Canadian Light Infantry in 1915.
+During World War I (1914–1918) Biéler joined the Princess Patricia's Canadian Light Infantry in 1915.

 He was wounded and seriously gassed.

 Artistic training and development

 After being released from the army Biéler studied at the Lycée Carnot in Paris.

 In 1919 he returned to Canada, then went to Florida to recuperate, where Harry Davis Fluhart (1861–1938) gave him art lessons.

 He received a veteran's grant that allowed him to study under Charles Rosen (1878–1950) and Eugene Speicher (1883–1962) at the Art Students League of New York in Woodstock, New York.

 He returned to Montreal, where he became acquainted with members of the Beaver Hall Group.

 From 1922 to 1926 Biéler spent most of his time in Switzerland, studying under his uncle Ernest Biéler, a painter and muralist.

 He helped his uncle with several frescoes in the town hall of Le Locle in the Canton of Neuchâtel.

 He also spent some time in Paris, France, and studied at the Académie Ranson with Maurice Denis (1870–1943) and Paul Sérusier (1864–1927).

-In 1924 Biéler had his first solo exhibition, at the Montreal Art Association.
+In 1924 Biéler had his first solo exhibition, at the Art Association of Montreal.

 He lived on the Île d'Orléans in Quebec from 1927 to 1929, where he painted the habitants.

 He met A. Y. Jackson (1882–1974) at this time.

 In 1930 Biéler set up a studio in Montreal, earning a living by undertaking commercial commissions and by teaching.

 He and John Goodwin Lyman founded the Atelier art school, which only lasted for a short period.

 Biéler and Edwin Holgate led the "Oxford Group" in Montreal, which met in a below-ground room at the Oxford tavern at lunchtime.
 The group had roughly equal numbers of francophone and anglophone members.
 Other members were Albert Edward Cloutier, Adrien Hébert, the art critic Jean Chauvin and the editor Carrier.

 Biéler worked with Jeannette Meunier, a young interior decorator and designer.

 Through her he became involved in design of theater sets and costumes, furniture, interiors, fabrics and posters.

 He promoted interior decoration using the homespun textiles made by spinners and weavers from the lower St. Lawrence region.

 In 1931 Biéler and Jeannette Meunier married.

 Biéler often visited the Laurentian Mountains on painting expeditions.

 In 1935 the Biélers moved to Saint-Adèle, a quiet town in the Laurentians.

 Biéler made some of the illustrations for Kingdom of the Saguenay (1936) by Marius Barbeau.